 When it comes to turntabelism the Shure wins by far for it’s skipping resistance, no question.
 The MP-110 does all cueing, backspinning and a little wicky-wicky-scratching thingy with ease.
 Remember it is a hifi system, so the metal that holds the diamond (cantilever) is less stff as a dj-one would be and the recommended / ideal weight adjustment is 1,5 – 2 grams.
 But when you’re not scratching until the needle starts smoking the system behaves just fine.
 To put on some extra weight for heayily warped records works but don’t forget to get back to your 2 grams for the next record since the cantilever starts to sag down at heavier weights – not good for the recordwear (especially while backspinning)

 Club dj’s know the problem concerning vinyl (or better the turntables & dj booths) can produce bass feedback at loud volumes, especially since most sound engineers in clubs have lost their knowledge about turntable setup and maintenance.
 So, one of the most important: Nagaoka’s feedback sensitivity seems to be better than all the mentioned cartridges!
-Remember it is always depending on the material and built of the dj booth, the shape of the venue, where the subwoofers are placed, how worn the tonearm fixation is … and maybe a dozend other details, so it cannot be a general result, but I have used them Nagaoka’s in maybe a dozend different situations by now and it is an über-positive impression so far.
+Remember it is always depending on the material and built of the dj booth, the shape of the venue, where the subwoofers are placed, how worn the tonearm fixation is … and maybe a dozend other details, so this cannot be a general result, but I have used them Nagaoka’s in maybe a dozend different situations by now and it is an über-positive impression so far.